top of page

 Device with Lables.jpg

 The SafeAwake is a smoke alarm accessory which improves alerting effectiveness for those who may not be able to hear a standard smoke alarm signal well.
 The SafeAwake is essential safety equipment for the deaf and hard-of-hearing, but can also be lifesaving for individuals of all hearing abilities.
 It is a premier notification device that combines two technologies: the first being alarm recognition and the second being an intermittent bed shaking signal.
 When the SafeAwake is activated by a smoke alarm, a bed shaker vibrates the bed in an intermittent pattern to wake the sleeping individual.
-In addition to the bed shaker alert, the SafeAwake also produces a high-decibel, low-frequency alarm, and a flashing indicator light.
+In addition to the bed shaker alert, the SafeAwake also utilizes a low-frequency sounder and a flashing indicator light.
 SafeAwake installation is simple: place the bed shaker under the mattress and plug the sound reception unit into a wall outlet.
 The SafeAwake also includes a battery backup that provides power in the event of a power failure.
 This device provides superior alerting capability for awakening people in fire emergencies.

 Development of the Technology